Recommendations

 Black Star

-Mos Def and Talib Kweli are both titans in their own right but they are simply a powerhouse together
+Mos Def and Talib Kweli are both titans in their own right but they are simply a powerhouse together.

 Favorite Albums: Black Star